reactjs/react.dev/beta/src/content/learn/testing-environments.md

 ### Mocking modules {/*mocking-modules*/}

 Some components have dependencies for modules that may not work well in test environments, or aren't essential to our tests.
-It can be useful to selectively mock these modules out with suitable replacements [<small>(example)</small>](/learn/testing-recipes.html#mocking-modules).
+It can be useful to selectively mock these modules out with suitable replacements.

 On Node.js, runners like Jest [support mocking modules](https://jestjs.io/docs/en/manual-mocks).